 Flammable chemicals and fuels need to be appropriately stored as they can cause fires and explosions if stored incorrectly.

-What is the best way to store chemicals on-farm?
+What is the best (and safest) way to store chemicals on-farm?

 The best way to store chemicals is to have a dedicated chemical storage shed, located away from hazards like machinery and hay, and away from personnel.

 How to safely store chemicals